Anthony Edwards Shared That Steph Curry Got Drug Tested After Huge Gold Medal Game

 "He supposed to have got one after the first Serbia game," Edwards said as Durant laughed.

-It's not uncommon for athletes to receive a drug test after a big performance.
-And Durant (23 points vs Serbia), Edwards (26 points vs Puerto Rico) and Curry (a 36-point effort against Serbia followed by 24 points vs France) all had standout individual games in Paris.
+It's not uncommon for NBA players to receive a random drug test, especially after big performances, which has led to some skepticism from players as to the true randomness of these tests.
+Durant (23 points vs Serbia), Edwards (26 points vs. Puerto Rico) and Curry (a 36-point effort against Serbia followed by 24 points vs. France) all had standout individual games in Paris.

-Evidently, officials at the Games were suspicious enough to drug test the trio, especially after Curry drained a barrage of three-pointers in Team USA's final two victories.
+FIBA makes a distinction between in-competition testing, a period that begins at 11:59 p.m. the day before an event through the end of the event, including sample collection, and out-of-competition testing, or all tests that are not in-competition.